Skip to main content

 2. In the left-hand menu, click on “Reports” then on “Engagement” and lastly on “Pages and screens.

-5. If you would like to get more specific with a segment of your website (eg: “I want to only view traffic to Research Section”), you can search for a longer URL string to reduce the data to only URLs that meet that string (eg: /medicine/research/).
+5. If you would like to get more specific with a segment of your website (eg: “I want to only view traffic to Research Section”), you can use a longer URL string to reduce the data to only URLs that meet that string (eg: /medicine/research/).

 Unlike in Legacy Dashboard – there is no easy way to setup a saved filter or “Segment.”
 These steps will need to be taken each time you wish to view your websites data.